Idle Reduction Benefits and Considerations

 Complying with Laws and Ordinances

 Many states have idle reduction laws and incentives.
 In addition, many counties and municipalities have enacted idling restrictions.
-View Clean Cities IdleBase to access a database covering idling laws, from the local level to the state level spanning all types of on-road vehicles.
+View Clean Cities and Communities IdleBase to access a database covering idling laws, from the local level to the state level spanning all types of on-road vehicles.
 For information specific to heavy-duty trucks, see the American Transportation Research Institute's Idling Regulations Compendium.

 In some areas, heavy-duty trucks and trains are required to limit noise at night.
 By adopting idle reduction strategies and technologies, vehicle operators can comply with noise standards.